 Asset managers have more issues to consider than a slowing economy, however.
 In this podcast, Grant Thornton’s asset management practice leader Michael Patanella and principals Kevin Pleiter and Johan Joseph discuss three key issues:

-- Demographics—Aging baby boomers are now drawing down accounts instead of adding to them while woman and millennials are taking are bringing different perspectives and expectations to their relationships with their investment advisors.
+- Demographics—Aging baby boomers are now drawing down accounts instead of adding to them while woman and millennials are bringing different perspectives and expectations to their relationships with their investment advisors.

 - Digital transformation—New technologies are driving new possibilities for asset management firms, which are exploring new operating models to exploit them.
 How should today’s asset managers be thinking about technology, tech talent and how to structure operations?